How to Survive a Riot: What to do if you find yourself in the Middle of a Riot

-So what happens if you find yourself in the middle of a full blown riot?
+So what should you do if you find yourself in the middle of a full blown riot?

 After assessing the situation, I advise you take the following steps:

-Be aware – Watch your surroundings and be ready for an attack.
+Watch your surroundings and be ready for an attack.
 Watching the crowd’s body language can help you decide what your next move should be.
 Scan your surroundings and find the best route of escape.
 Read our article on defending yourself from multiple attackers.

 Don’t make that mistake during a riot situation.
 I don’t care how safe or protected you think you are, when things start going bad your first priority is to make your way to safety.
 If you’re that curious about what happened you can watch the action on the evening news.

 Don’t try to cut through the crowd, as this could cause unwanted attention.
 Instead, go with the flow of the crowd and work your way to the edge.
-Then quietly slip away to safety — avoid running as it will attract unwanted attention from the crowd and the police who could see you as a threat.
+Then quietly and slowly slip away to safety — avoid running as it will attract unwanted attention from the crowd and the police who could see you as a threat.